Difficulty

 For most home improvement projects, knowing how to calculate square footage is an important skill.
 From flooring and painting to landscaping, square footage is a necessary measurement to get the right amount of materials for your project.

 Accurate square footage measurements are useful when buying and selling homes as well.
-This guide explains how square footage is calculated and outlines the square footage formula, so you’re ready for your next project.
+This guide explains how square footage is calculated and outlines the square footage formula,

 Measure the Area

-To calculate room square footage, first measure the dimensions of your space.
-The two dimensions to measure are the length and width of the area you need to calculate.
+When it comes to knowing how to calculate square footage, first measure the dimensions of your space.
+The two dimensions to measure are

 - To find length, locate the longest side of the area to be measured.

-- Fix a tape measure or other measuring tool to one end of the length and extend it to the other end.
+to one end of the length and extend it to the other end. - Record the measurement.

 - To find the width, locate the shortest side of the area to be measured.
 Repeat the process and record that measurement.

-Apply the Square Footage Formula
+Apply the Square Footage Calculation

-The next step in how to calculate square footage is to plug your measurements into the square footage formula: L x W = A (in square feet).
+is to plug your measurements into the square footage formula: L x W = A

 How to find square feet: multiply the length measurement in feet by the width measurement (in feet).
 This yields a product called the area, which is expressed in square feet (or square inches if you are calculating a much smaller space, such as a dollhouse).